zepheira/sonatype-poms/README.markdown

 % rm -rf ~/.m2/repository/org/hibernate/hibernate/2/
 ```

-You could probably remove org/hibernate from your local Maven repository
+So get rid of it when finished deploying.
+You could probably remove
+org/hibernate from your local Maven repository with no ill effects,
-with no ill effects, other than re-downloading artifacts later if you're
+other than re-downloading artifacts later if you're actively developing
-actively developing against them.
+against them.

 [1]: http://nexus.sonatype.org/oss-repository-hosting.html
 [2]: https://docs.sonatype.org/display/Repository/Uploading+3rd-party+Artifacts+to+Maven+Central